aegerev/float-text/README.md

-# CSS Floats and STAR TREK
+# CSS Floats and Readt's Rules of Hooks

-**Welcome to the USS Enterprise on your computer!**

-Here, you'll learn about Star Trek: The Original Series - what it is and the main cast.
+Here, you'll learn about the Rules of Hooks in React - what it is and the main rules.
 You'll also see how the floats in HTML work.

 ## Project Goals:
-* Introduce the classic Star Trek: The Original Series to new audiences.
+* Introduce the Rules of Hooks in React to new audiences.
 * Demonstrate the use of CSS floats for layout and design.

 ## Features:
-    * Overview of Star Trek: The Original Series
+    * Overview of React Hooks
-    * Introduction to the TV show
+    * Introduction to the Rules of Hooks in React
-    * Visual representation of the show and James T. Kirk using CSS floats
+    * Visual representation of the two main Rules of Hooks in React

 ## Technologies Used: